splashbit-projects/brandedify/src/lib/policies/terms-and-conditions.md

 ## Handling Disputes and Applicable Legal Jurisdiction

-1.  **Applicable Law:** Any disputes arising from or related to the use of Brandedify’s Services will be governed by the laws of Singapore or the United Kingdom without regard to conflict-of-law principles.
-Singapore and the United Kingdom law provide the framework for interpreting and enforcing these Terms.
+1.  **Applicable Law:** Any disputes arising from or related to the use of Brandedify’s Services will be governed by the laws of Singapore without regard to conflict-of-law principles.
+Singapore law provide the framework for interpreting and enforcing these Terms.
-2.  **Jurisdiction:** You agree to submit to the exclusive jurisdiction of the courts located in Singapore or the United Kingdom for the resolution of disputes.
+2.  **Jurisdiction:** You agree to submit to the exclusive jurisdiction of the courts located in Singapore for the resolution of disputes.
 This ensures clarity and consistency in addressing legal matters.
-3.  **Legal Actions Outside Jurisdiction:** If If legal proceedings are initiated in a jurisdiction outside of Singapore and the United Kingdom, you agree to indemnify Brandedify for all associated legal costs, administrative fees, and expenses incurred in addressing the case in the alternative jurisdiction.
+3.  **Legal Actions Outside Jurisdiction:** If If legal proceedings are initiated in a jurisdiction outside of Singapore, you agree to indemnify Brandedify for all associated legal costs, administrative fees, and expenses incurred in addressing the case in the alternative jurisdiction.
 4.  **Dispute Resolution Process:**

 - **Pre-Litigation Efforts:** Both parties agree to attempt resolution through good-faith dialogue or mediation before pursuing formal legal action.
-If necessary, a mutually agreed-upon mediator will conduct mediation sessions in Singapore or the United Kingdom.
+If necessary, a mutually agreed-upon mediator will conduct mediation sessions in Singapore.
-- **Court Proceedings:** If mediation fails, disputes will be addressed in Singapore or the United Kingdom courts, where the prevailing party is entitled to recover reasonable attorney fees and court costs.
+- **Court Proceedings:** If mediation fails, disputes will be addressed in Singapore courts, where the prevailing party is entitled to recover reasonable attorney fees and court costs.
-- **Limitations Period:** Singapore and the United Kingdom law requires that claims or actions be brought within one year of the cause of action arising unless otherwise required.
+- **Limitations Period:** Singapore law requires that claims or actions be brought within one year of the cause of action arising unless otherwise required.

 ## Additional Terms and Legal Clarifications